robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 folder when running `kubectl package validate` or `build` and compare the output of successive template operations against these fixtures.

+Example of a template test defined in `manifest.yaml`:
 ```yaml
 test:
   template: